-- Lewy body dementias (LBD) are the second most common form of degenerative dementia.
-The only other form of degenerative dementia that is more common than LBD is Alzheimer’s disease (AD).
-LBD is an umbrella term for dementia associated with the presence of Lewy bodies (abnormal deposits of a protein called alpha-synuclein) in the brain.
+- LBD is the second most common form of neurodegenerative dementia, after Alzheimer’s disease.
+LBD is an umbrella term for a type of dementia associated with the presence of Lewy bodies (abnormal deposits of a protein called alpha-synuclein) in the brain.

 - The most common symptoms of LBD include:

-- Impaired thinking, such as loss of executive function (planning, processing information), memory, or the ability to understand visual information
+- Impaired thinking, such as problems with executive function (the ability to plan and process information), memory, or the ability to understand visual information

 - Fluctuations in cognition, attention, or alertness